United States Army Reserve

 The United States Army Reserve (USAR) is a reserve force of the United States Army.
 Together, the Army Reserve and the Army National Guard constitute the Army element of the reserve components of the United States Armed Forces.

-Since July 2020, the Chief of the United States Army Reserve is Lieutenant General Jody J. Daniels.
-The senior enlisted leader of the Army Reserve is Command Sergeant Major Andrew J. Lombardo.

 History

 Origins

 On 23 April 1908 Congress created the Medical Reserve Corps, the official predecessor of the Army Reserve.
 After World War I, under the National Defense Act of 1920, Congress reorganized the U.S. land forces by authorizing a Regular Army, a National Guard and an Organized Reserve (Officers Reserve Corps and Enlisted Reserve Corps) of unrestricted size, which later became the Army Reserve.
 This organization provided a peacetime pool of trained Reserve officers and enlisted men for use in war.
 The Organized Reserve included the Officers Reserve Corps, Enlisted Reserve Corps and Reserve Officers' Training Corps (ROTC).